dianadomino24/turbina-dd/README.md

-# Turbina React Music Player
+# :musical_note: Turbina React Music Player

 Turbina is a voluntary promotion project for the children's bookshop [Marshak](https://marshakbooks.ru/).
 It's a React web application with a music player and a feedback form.
 All the functionality of the project works in popular browsers and on modern devices.
 It has adaptive layout for different resolutions.